MG-RAST/DRISEE/README.md

 Uncomment the universe and multiverse repositories from /etc/apt/sources.list

-clone the deploy and configuration repos:
+clone the deploy and configuration repos

 	# move to home directory
 	cd ~
 	# clone the qiime deploy repo
 	git clone git://github.com/qiime/qiime-deploy.git
 	# clone the qiime deploy configuration repo
 	git clone git://github.com/qiime/qiime-deploy-conf.git
 	# install qiime, in this case using the default configuration for 1.8.0
 	sudo python ~/qiime-deploy/qiime-deploy.py ~/qiime_software/ -f ~/qiime-deploy-conf/qiime-1.8.0/qiime.conf --force-remove-failed-dirs
 	# source the activation script; among other things, this will add everything that qiime has installed to your PATH variable
 	source /qiime_software/activate.sh

 ---